MaybeAnge/Rebootify/README.md

 <br>

-# Security Policy and versions
+# Security Policy and Versions

 Supporter version, planned to be supported by different operating systems 🪄